 - Herbal tea with goldenrod, juniper, birch leaf, parsley, stinging nettles, rose hips, sage and thyme

-People with COPD may get very sick because of a virus infection of the respiratory tract, such as the flu.
-Because of an infection, the pre-existing condition of the respiratory tract may get worse2.
+People with COPD may get very sick because of a viral infection of the respiratory tract, such as the flu.
+Due to an infection, the pre-existing condition of the respiratory tract may get worse.
+Self-medication is not suitable for (chronic) bronchitis or emphysema.
+Consult your primary care provider.